Cartman Sucks

 "Cartman Sucks" is the second episode of the eleventh season of the American animated television series South Park.
-It originally aired on March 14, 2007.
+It originally aired on March 14, 2007 on Comedy Central.
 The main plot deals with Eric Cartman's efforts to recover an incriminating photograph that may call his sexual orientation into question, whereas the subplot, which focuses on Butters Stotch, explores childhood gay conversion therapy.